nielsbasjes/codeowners/README.md

     </plugin>

 # Known limitations/bugs
+## Linux/Unix/Mac

+Not tested on Windows so probably will not work on that because of path separators.

+## GitIgnore edge case
-This [tutorial page](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) documents this edge case that this library does not (yet) handle correctly.
+This [tutorial page](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) documents this edge case that this library does not handle the same way a git does it.

 The edge case: